 All garages shall be designed to complement the house or be an integral portion of the house design.
 Care should be taken to design the garage so as not to overwhelm the house.
-Any garage face that is predominantly visible from the street will require articulation.
+Any garage face that is predominantly visible from the street will require articulation; all garage walls in excess of 24' will require articulation, each with separate roof lines.
 Long uninterrupted planes of walls will not be permitted.
 Blank walls visible from the street are not acceptable.
-All lots must be provided with at least a triple-attached garage.
 Garage doors must have an articulated face design such as paneling and must be constructed of wood or insulated metal.
 Garage doors shall be no wider than a double garage door width.
 Garage door styling must reflect the architectural style of the house.
-Detached garages may be approved on a discretionary basis.
+A minimum 6' wide entrance up to 38' pocket homes, 8' wide entrance on 40' to 44' pocket homes, and 10' wide entrance for any homes beyond a 44' pocket is required.